Andrew Benintendi Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.73).
+- The Mariners have the second-ranked team ERA across all league pitching staffs (3.71).

 - Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in the league.

-- Castillo aims for his 10th victory when he makes the start for the Mariners, his 26th of the season.
-He is 9-7 with a 3.29 ERA and 166 strikeouts in 150 1/3 innings pitched.

-- His last time out was on Thursday against the Kansas City Royals, when the righty threw seven innings, surrendering four earned runs while giving up nine hits.
+- His last time out was on Friday, Aug.
+4 against the Los Angeles Angels, when the righty went six innings, surrendering two earned runs while allowing four hits.

+- In 11 games this season, the 23-year-old has a 4.75 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.